loft-demos/vcluster-platform-demo-app-template/vcluster-platform-demo-generator.md

 ## What It Is (and What It’s Not)

+The **vCluster Platform Demo Generator** is a specially configured vCluster Platform that runs in a vCluster and is used to create dynamically customized vCluster Platform demo environments that themselves run in child vCluster instances - often referred to as vCluster inception.

 The **vCluster Platform Demo Generator's** main purpose is not to showcase vCluster inception.
 Sure, running a vCluster inside a vCluster inside a vCluster is cool — however, the core purpose of the **vCluster Platform Demo Generator** is to provide easy to create vCluster Platform (and vCluster) demo environments that cover the majority of common customer-centric use cases.
+Running the **vCluster Platform Demo Generator** vCluster Platform allows installing applications without effecting its host GKE cluster directly and is [repeatable via GitOps](https://github.com/loft-demos/loft-demo-base/tree/main/vcluster-platform-demo-generator).

 The **vCluster Platform Demo Generator** provides a flexible and cost-efficient way to provision **ephemeral**, **self-service** demo environments that can be used to showcase both: